hutcho66/glox/README.md

   - [Build and run immediately](#build-and-run-immediately)
   - [Build and run from local directory](#build-and-run-from-local-directory)
   - [Build and install to GOPATH](#build-and-install-to-gopath)

-This is a implementation of the language in go, with a few additions:

-- Optional semicolons - a statement must be terminated either by a semicolon or a newline
-- Comma separated sequence expressions
-- C-style ternary operator
-- Arrays and string-keyed maps
-- for..of loops on arrays
-- Index notation for accessing arrays, maps and substrings of strings
-- break and continue statements within loops
-- Lambda expressions using a JavaScript style arrow syntax
-- Additonal builtin functions, e.g. `len`, `map`, `filter`, `reduce`

 ## Language Specification